arsen/monorepo/packages/utils/README.md

-# @monorepo/types
+# @monorepo/utils

-Shared types and Zod schemas for the monorepo.
+Shared utility functions for the monorepo.

 ## Usage